OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:29

-Judgments are prepared for mockers, and beatings for the backs of fools.
+Judgments are ready for mockers, and blows for the backs of fools.